True Volunteer Foundation

 True Volunteer Foundation (TVF) is a non-governmental organisation which aims to empower people through education.
-It is headquartered in London, England and was established in 2004.
+It is headquartered in London, England and was established in 2004 as LIFECYCLE Fundraising.
 Though its aims to eliminate poverty are similar to many charities, it differs through its operating model, which emphasises a low cost base and works to link together the corporate sector, small charity partners and volunteers.
 Its core principle and trademark is Pay to Work, and its volunteering ethos is based on the vision that everyone should have a social career which is run in parallel with their paid jobs or studies.

+Lifecycle Fundraising originally held charity number 1113789.
+It was incorporated on 20 January 2005 and changed its name to True Volunteer Foundation on 1 May 2008.
+Lifecycle is now one of 5 charity brands actively promoted by True Volunteer.

 Overview

 True Volunteer Foundation is dedicated to alleviating poverty globally through education.
 It does this through various means, including the building of schools and the provision of microfinance, capacity building and employment training.
 It is headquartered in London, England and was established in 2004 by a group of like-minded individuals who wanted to give something back.

 The organisation hosted its first fundraising event in Kempton Park, raising funds to build three schools in Sri Lanka; it expanded this to a network of 18 schools across Asia and Africa.
 Today, True Volunteer Foundation spans across 33 countries, reporting that its projects directly impacted 325,009 people in 2013.

 Its core principle and trademark, Pay to Work, enables the organisation to operate within a low cost base and helps ensure no less than 90 per cent of project donations go direct to end beneficiaries.
 True Volunteer Foundation is reported to be funded through corporate donors and events, and utilises pro bono services from corporate partners and members of the public to operate within what it terms as a pioneering financial model.